Topics » Food Sustainability » Home Composting Made Simple—Compost Guide, with Tips for Beginners

 • Your neighborhood civic association may be holding its residents to outdated aesthetic values that block having a compost bin on the property.
 Become an active member and educate, engage, and be the change you want to see in the world.

-• A convention that forces one to accept the chemical treatment of lawns can be changed by educating ourselves and each other on the health risks to humans and pets and on the negative effects on pollinators and their habitat.
+• A convention that forces one to accept the chemical treatment of lawns can be changed by educating ourselves and each other on the negative effects on humans, pets, and pollinators.
 Plant a sign that reads something like this: THIS LAWN IS NOT TREATED WITH CHEMICALS TO PROTECT CHILDREN AND PETS.

 Copyright 2024 Center for Nutrition Studies.
 All rights reserved.